Bible Network Crypto DeFi Onchain RWA AI Agent Stablecoin Chain SAFU CryptoTax DeFAI AGI Claude Me Claude Skill Claude Design Claude Cowork

 01 · Why did this happen?

 Why does long-term holding carry two risks, not just "theft"?
-Because ownership of crypto is entirely tied to the seed phrase, and that key's fate can go wrong in two directions.
+Because ownership of crypto is entirely tied to the Seed Phrase, and that key's fate can go wrong in two directions.
 One is falling into someone else's hands (stolen, phished); the other is no one being able to reach it (you lose it, or after an accident no one knows where it is or how to use it).
 A traditional bank has only the first risk, since accounts can be inherited via identity; crypto has both, and the loss from each is permanent and irreversible.
 Long-term holders must guard against both at once.

 02 · What is the mechanism?

 What does cold storage actually solve, and not solve?
 It almost entirely solves "stolen remotely" — the key always stays in an offline device, so even if a hacker breaches your computer or phone, they can't reach a key that never goes online.
 But it doesn't solve "loss": hardware devices break and get lost, and what they store is the private key, not the coins.
-What truly lets you restore the assets is the seed phrase.
+What truly lets you restore the assets is the Seed Phrase.
 So cold storage is only half of security; the other half is backing up the seed so it's neither lost nor leaked — both must be done together to be complete.

 03 · How does it affect me?